A World Based on Abundance

 By Wade Frazier

-My thirty-year-plus journey in the free energy and other milieus might be called, “the pursuit of abundance.”
+My journey in the free energy and other milieus might be called, “the pursuit of abundance.”
 While some popular concepts allude to an abundance paradigm, such as “win-win,” the scarcity principle is so deeply ingrained in humanity that even imagining abundance can seem impossible.
-For instance, an impressive scholar such as Richard Heinberg cannot seem to conceive of abundance, but frames the world situation in an “endless growth/overshoot-and-collapse” dichotomy.
+For instance, an impressive scholar such as Richard Heinberg cannot seem to conceive of abundance, but frames the global situation in an “endless growth/overshoot-and-collapse” dichotomy.
 R. Buckminster Fuller believed that humanity’s seemingly intractable resistance to the idea of abundance is because scarcity has been the human reality for so long that the zero-sum-game is virtually cemented into human consciousness.
 The fact that scarcity is currently being artificially forced onto humanity for reasons of earthly power makes the pursuit of abundance even more difficult.
 Even those who truly try to comprehend abundance have a difficult task, and this essay is intended to make the abundance principle clearer.

 When humans became sedentary and civilizations appeared, human health declined.
 Early agriculture did not produce healthy diets, particularly the dead food between harvest seasons, and early civilizations were not clean.
 There also was not enough to go around, so the beginning of civilization has been called the transition “from egalitarianism to kleptocracy.”
-Economic, political and social stratification accompanied civilization’s development.
+Economic, political, and social stratification accompanied civilization’s development.
 All political systems for all time have been primarily concerned with who received the benefit of the scarce and energy-dependent economic production and, as Fuller stated, all political actors are “stooges” of the economic interests.
 Professions appeared and “elites” ascended the hierarchies.
 Economic elitism has always been the hallmark of all elites, with the elites of all civilizations engaging in conspicuous economic consumption as a mark of their status.
 Those at the hierarchical bottoms, such as slaves, barely eked out existences while elites lived in opulence.
 That situation was due to economic scarcity.

 The production of wealth;